LylaLiu/FinalCapstone/README.md

    - Enter the number of days you will hire a car for.
 5. The program will calculate and display the plane cost, hotel cost, car rental cost, and the total holiday cost.

+# Insurance Cost Prediction

+## Description
+The Insurance Cost Prediction project aims to analyze the relationship between age and insurance charges using linear regression.
+The project uses the `insurance.csv` dataset, which includes information such as age, sex, BMI, number of children, smoking status, region, and insurance charges.
+By fitting a linear regression model, the project visualizes how age affects insurance costs and provides predictions for insurance charges based on age.

+## Usage
+1. Open a terminal or command prompt.
+2. Navigate to the project directory.
+3. Run the project: `python insurance_cost_prediction.py`
+4. The project will load the `insurance.csv` dataset and display a scatter plot showing the relationship between age and insurance charges.
+5. The project will then fit a linear regression model to the data and plot the regression line over the scatter plot to visualize the trend.
+6. The resulting plot provides insights into how age affects insurance costs and can be used to make predictions for insurance charges based on age.

+## Results
+The scatter plot shows the distribution of insurance charges based on age, while the red line represents the linear regression model's prediction for insurance charges.
+The plot helps understand the relationship between age and insurance costs, indicating that as age increases, insurance charges tend to rise.